yovelchen/Kubernetes_portal/README.md

-# Kubernetes cluster web portal
+# Deploying Kubernetes Cluster Web Portal

-### ! dont be confused the ip given is inside the kubernetes cluster, if you want to be able to reach the app/service you need to set them as type- loadbalancer and make sure to set diffrent port to each app/service.
-so when you click the link in the web portal you will be send to localhost:(defined port) This web portal provides information on all of the services running on your Kubernetes cluster.
-This information includes -
-1. The IP and port number of the every service in every namespace
-2. An HTML link to open that service in a new tab.
+The Kubernetes Cluster Web Portal is a tool that provides information about all the services running within your Kubernetes cluster.
+This guide will walk you through the deployment process using either ArgoCD or manual installation.

+For services to be accessible from outside the cluster, ensure that you set their type as LoadBalancer and assign different ports to each service.
+Clicking on the HTML link in the web portal will open the service in a new tab with the URL localhost:(defined port).

 ## Deployment steps
 To deploy the portal, you can choose to manually install or use ArgoCD.